 Of course, Zug Island is a perfectly logical subject to study for an environmental scientist and encapsulates the various issues at play in our river (which nearly every expert I spoke with reminded me was not really a river, but a strait or connecting channel between lakes).
 Zug Island depends on the river and the boats that cheaply deliver the inputs for its furnaces, including taconite, lime, and coal, and it mostly seems to co-exist with riverine biology.
 Although the furnaces on the island contribute to the air pollution in Del Ray and downriver that make them some of the most polluted zip codes in the state, the overall water quality in the river has been steadily improving since the 1940s, leading to the rebound of species like the Lake Sturgeon.
 As Gelderloos and others point out, the biggest source of river pollution aside from the upstream lakes is our own combined municipal sewer system.
 Zug Island is also part of an industrial landscape that is waning, freeing up space for parks, natural areas, and the kind of wetlands that have been almost entirely eliminated in the last two hundred years.

 In terms of land use, The Detroit RiverFront Conservancy has led the way for the rehabilitation of the riverfront in Detroit.
 Following in the footsteps of other successful operations like the Central Park Conservancy, it’s a public/private partnership that involves businesses, non-profits, and city government.
-Since their inception, the DRFC has helped construct and maintain the River Walk that runs from the Renaissance Center to Belle Isle.
+Since its inception, the DRFC has helped construct and maintain the Detroit River Walk that runs from the Renaissance Center to Belle Isle.
 The former Uniroyal site just west of Belle Isle is one significant interruption due to be added as public space soon.

 The River Walk has transformed Detroit in the last few years by replacing industry and derelict properties on the river and reconnecting the city with its most significant landmark.
 It’s hard to quantify the success of the space, but on summer days it attracts a broad cross-section of the area’s population, including families visiting the Outdoor Adventure Center, anglers, bikers, runners, and so on.
 As much as the river and natural areas at Belle Isle and Milliken State Park engage people, the primary draw at Rivard, GM, and Hart plazas seems to be other people.
 These are the sort of public squares that provide a sense of connection to the life of the city, which are sometimes under-appreciated in discussions of parks and open space.